gianarb/gianarb.github.com/_posts/2015-05-22-symfony-unit-test-controller-with-phpunit.markdown

 title:  "Test your Symfony Controller and your service with PhpUnit"
 date:   2015-05-21 23:08:27
 categories: php
+img: /img/symfony.png
 tags: symfony, php, phpunit
 summary: Test your Symfony Controller with PhpUnit.
 You expect that if one parameter is true your action get a service by Dependence Injcation and use it!
 priority: 0.6
 changefreq: yearly
 ---